 Just like any medical procedure, there are risks associated with having an abortion.
 While most risks and symptoms are physical, there is a chance for emotional repercussions as well.
 Some common risks associated with abortion procedures include:

-At Turning Point, we believe that you should be informed of all your options, so you can make the best decision for your body.
+At True Choice, we believe that you should be informed of all your options, so you can make the best decision for your body.
 Make an appointment today to discuss your options in a judgment-free, compassionate environment.